-If you’ve gone through different kitchen faucet reviews, already you’ve read the term pull-out and pull-down in many places.
-It can be a problem to choose the perfect kitchen faucet between Pull Out Vs Pull Down comparing the amount of functions and difference of the kitchen faucet.
+If you’ve gone through different kitchen faucet reviews, already you’ve read the terms pull-out and pull-down in many places.
+It can be a problem to choose the perfect kitchen faucet between Pull Out Vs. Pull Down comparing the number of functions and differences of the kitchen faucet.

-Maybe you’re facing problem to get used to with the terms and terminology used in the reviews.
+Maybe you’re facing a problem getting used to the terms and terminology used in the reviews.
 If you don’t understand the term properly, you’ll end up buying the wrong faucet that you don’t want.
 So, it is important to understand the differences between styles, types of faucets in the market.

 So, to remove your confusion, I’ve added the information page so that you can get the difference and their usage properly.